 2.Leave of court is required to take a deposition "that is longer than one seven-hour day" or "of an individual who has previously been deposed in the same action."
 Rule 2-411.
 Thus, a deposition of the adverse party is essentially a one-time, one-day event.

 3.Notice of deposition, stating the deposition's time and date and deponent's name and address, to be served at least 10 days prior to deposition date, and any necessary subpoena to be served on deponent at least 10 days prior to deposition date.
 Rule 2-412(a).
 Note that if a subpoena requiring production of documents at a deposition is to be served, the subpoena the designation of materials to be produced at the deposition must be attached to or included in the notice of deposition and the subpoena must be served at least 30 days prior to the deposition.
 Rule 2-412(c).
 Objections to form of notice of deposition are waived unless promptly served in writing.
 Rule 2-412(e).
 4.Designation of person to testify for an organization.
 Rule 2-412(d).
-5.Rules 2-413 through Rule 2-418 address other deposition matters including place of deposition (2-413), officer before whom deposition taken (2-414), deposition procedure (2-415), videotape and audiotape depositions (2-416), deposition upon written questions (Rule 2-417), and deposition by telephone (2-417).
+5.Rules 2-413 through Rule 2-418 address other deposition matters including place of deposition (2-413), officer before whom deposition taken (2-414), deposition procedure (2-415), audio and audio-video recording depositions (2-416), deposition upon written questions (Rule 2-417), and deposition by telephone (2-417).
 6.Objections made during depositions.
-Rule 2-415(g).
+Rule 2-415(h).
 When objecting during a deposition to questions, answers, or any other error or irregularity that may be cured at the deposition, the objecting party must state the ground for the objection or the objection is waived.
 See Mayor and City Council of Baltimore v.
 Theiss, 354 Md.
 234, 729 A.2d 965 (1999); and Davis v.
 Goodman, 117 Md.
 App.
 378, 700 A.2d 798 (1997).
-The Committee note to Rule 2-4415(g) states that "[d]uring the taking of a deposition, it is presumptively improper for an attorney to make objections that are not consistent with Rule 2-415(g).
+The Committee note to Rule 2-415(h) states that "[d]uring the taking of a deposition, it is presumptively improper for an attorney to make objections that are not consistent with Rule 2-415(h).
 Objections should be stated as simply, concisely, and non-argumentatively as possible to avoid coaching or making suggestions to the deponent and to minimize interruptions in the questioning of the deponent.
 Examples include "objection, leading;" "objection, asked and answered;" and "objection, compound question."
-7.Rule 2-419(a) states that a deposition may be used (1) for contradiction and impeachment, (2) by an adverse party for any purpose, (3) by any party for any purpose where witness not available or exceptional circumstances exist, (4) expert's videotape deposition regardless of expert's availability if deposition notice specified that it was taken for use at trial.
+7.Rule 2-419(a) states that a deposition may be used (1) for contradiction and impeachment, (2) by an adverse party for any purpose, (3) by any party for any purpose where witness not available or exceptional circumstances exist, (4) expert's electronic audio-video deposition regardless of expert's availability if deposition notice specified that it was taken for use at trial.
 8.If a party offers in evidence only part of a deposition, the other party may require the offering party to also introduce any part of the deposition that in fairness ought to be considered with the offered part.
 Rule 2-419(b).
 9.Deposition taken in another action (2-419(c)), objection to admissibility (2-419(d)), and whether offering the deposition in evidence makes the deponent the offering party's witness.
 Rule 2-419(e).
 10.If a party gives notice of deposition but fails to attend and proceed with the deposition or fails to serve a subpoena upon the witness who for that reason does not attend the deposition, and the other party attends the deposition, then the court may order the party who noted the deposition to pay the attending party's reasonable expenses (including reasonable attorney's fees) incurred for attendance.
 Rule 2-434.